codecoll/feedly/README.md

     (setq feedly-access-token "your token")

-If you use an incorrect token then **the secure connection will ask for a username/password which shouldn't happen.**
+If you use an incorrect token then **the secure connection will ask for a username/password which shouldn't happen**, so if it happens then check your token again.

 If you set the token then you can fetch your feeds with